CollabAR-Source/RMVMDD/README.md

 * [Download RMVMDD Dataset](#2)

 ## 1. <span id="1">Dataset Information</span>
-To study the impact of image distortion on multi-view augmented reality systems, we created the Multi-View Multi-Distortion Image Dataset (MVMDD).
-The dataset includes a pristine Multi-view image set (i.e., clear images without distortion) and an augmented distortion Multi-view image set.
+To study the impact of image distortion on multi-view augmented reality systems, we created the Real-world Multi-View Multi-Distortion Image Dataset (RMVMDD).
+The dataset includes a pristine Multi-view image set (i.e., clear images without distortion) and three single distortion Multi-view image sets (i.e., each image contains only one distortion type) and four .
 The detailed information about the collected MVMDD dataset is presented below.

 ### 1.1 Pristine image set